tytydraco/yessleep/out/I_found_a_set_of_blank_cassette_tapes_at_the_junk_store_And_someone_died_trying_to_find_what_they_led_to.md

 "Hey guys..."

-We both looked over, to find her pointing to, of all things, a thick mist that was enveloping everything ahead of us, and rapidly closing in."
+We both looked over, to find her pointing to, of all things, a thick mist that was enveloping everything ahead of us, and rapidly closing in.

-Maybe we should head back after all."
+"Maybe we should head back after all."
 Jess backtracked.

 "Yeah, you already found a second body, Mike.
 Now can we just go home?"
 I insisted.

 But Mike wasn't having it.

 "Sorry losers.
 We gotta keep going.
 A vote's a vote.
 But we're almost there.
-And don't worry, a little fog's not gonna hurt nobody.
+And don't worry, a little fog's not gonna hurt nobody."

-"That's when it hit me."
+That's when it hit me.

-Mike, back at the last couple we found.
+"Mike, back at the last couple we found.
 You had asked me if the tape had said their names?"

 "Yeah.
 So what?"
 He replied.